 Gateway Gardens already has numerous office and conference buildings, hotels, restaurants and cafés as well as a small park (2.4 hectares).
 Further local supply facilities, a day care centre and fitness facilities are planned.
 The first new building (LSG Sky Chefs) went into operation in May 2008.
 In May 2012, Condor moved its headquarters from neighbouring Kelsterbach here.
 The German headquarters of Sunexpress, the headquarters of the logistics group DB Schenker and the headquarters of KION were also relocated to Gateway Gardens.

 Since 2013, the tallest building has been Alpha Rotex (DB Schenker).
 Taller buildings under construction are EUROPA-CENTER Frankfurt and the spectacular hotel b’mine Frankfurt.
-Additionally, a hotel tower of the Steigenberger Group is planned from 2021.
+Additionally, a hotel tower of the Steigenberger Group is planned.
 The development of Gateway Gardens is in the responsibility of the Grundstücksgesellschaft Gateway Gardens GmbH, a joint venture between Groß & Partner and OFB Projektentwicklung.

 Gateway Gardens received its own regional transportation stop in December 2019.
 The “Gateway Gardens” underground S-Bahn station went online for the 2019 winter timetable.